 Hi, my name is Nancy Melkerson.
 My husband, John, and I moved our family to Auburn in 2003 when he found a job in this area after his company moved to Mexico.
 Prior to that, I had lived in Virginia my entire life.
 I graduated from public school in central VA and then from Hollins University with a BA in Computational Sciences – equal parts Computer Science, Math, & Statistics.
 I worked for 10 years as a systems analyst before we made the decision for me to stay home with the children.
 I enjoy trip planning, travel, outdoor adventure, reading, and crafts.
 We spend several weeks in VA every year visiting family.

-I have a son who was homeschooled through 8th grade and then was forced into public school by his father as part of a custody battle.
+I have a son who was homeschooled through 8th grade and then was placed into public school by his father as part of a custody battle.
 We all survived the process; he graduated at the top of his public high school class.
-He is now an Echols Scholar at the University of Virginia double-majoring in Philosophy and Religious Studies with a minor in Bioethics.
+He recently graduated with honor from the University of Virginia.

 Nancy's contact information:

 For more information in the Auburn area, visit this Yahoo! group: http://groups.yahoo.com/group/a2z-loop/